risdenk/risdenk.github.io/_posts/2017-12-19-webhdfs-dotnet-client.md

     * Source and example of use:
         * [https://github.com/risdenk/webhdfs-dotnet/](https://github.com/risdenk/webhdfs-dotnet/)

-#### Notes about WebHDFS with Apache Knox
+#### Notes about .Net `PreAuthenticate`
-`PreAuthenticate` is misleading when it comes to understanding how 401s are handled.
-Apache Knox injects a 401 response if there are no `Authorization` headers present in the initial request.
-The 401s are expected even with the `PreAuthenticate`. `PreAuthenticate` only caches the 401 and then the next request won't have to deal with a 401 if you were to make repeated calls to the same host.
+In .Net `PreAuthenticate` is extremely misleading when it comes how 401s are handled.
+If a web service requires authentication, it returns a 401 response if there are no `Authorization` headers present in the initial request.
+The resulting 401 is expected on the initial request even with the `PreAuthenticate`. `PreAuthenticate` only caches the 401 and then the next request .Net will send credentials.
+This means that `PreAuthenticate` is only useful if you make repeated calls to the same host.

-#### WebHDFS with Apache Knox Sequence Diagram - Create File
+### WebHDFS with Apache Knox Sequence Diagram - Create File
 For reference this is the sequence diagram that is being followed for the WebHDFS create file request through Apache Knox:

 <img src="/images/posts/2017-12-19/webhdfs_knox_create_file_sequence_diagram.svg" />